 Valley Water is a water wholesaler.
 The following charges reflect what water retailers and agricultural users pay for wholesale or well water.

-The "2021-22 Protection and Augmentation of Water Supplies" or PAWS 2021 Report, presents the financial and water supply information that forms the basis for the fiscal year 2021-2022 wholesale water charges.
-Valley Water released the PAWS 2021 Report on February 26, 2021 in compliance with the District Act and other legal requirements as part of its wholesale water rate setting process.
-The PAWS 2021 Report includes staff recommended water charges, which differ from Board-adopted water charges for fiscal year 2021-2022.
-Fiscal year 2021-2022 water charges were adopted by the Board of Directors on May 11, 2021, with an effective date of July 1, 2021.
+The "2023-24 Protection and Augmentation of Water Supplies" or PAWS 2023 Report, presents the financial and water supply information that forms the basis for the fiscal year 2023-2024 wholesale water charges.
+Valley Water released the PAWS 2023 Report on February 24, 2023, in compliance with the District Act and other legal requirements as part of its wholesale water rate-setting process.
+The PAWS 2023 Report includes staff recommended water charges for fiscal year 2023-2024.

 Questions about retail water charges should be addressed to the appropriate retail water agency.

 Maximum Proposed Water Charges for Fiscal Year 2023-2024

 |Zone W-7 Deliveries||$94.00||$711.70|

 |Zone W-8 Deliveries||$94.00||$452.20|

 - Total surface water charge by zone is the sum of the basic user charge by zone plus the surface water master charge.